-Batten disease, also called neuronal ceroid lipofuscinosis (NCL), is a severe and heritable disease that causes seizures, loss of vision, and a continual diminishment of motor and cognitive abilities.
+Batten disease, also called neuronal ceroid lipofuscinosis (NCL), is a progressive and inherited disorder that causes seizures, loss of vision, and progressive motor and cognitive decline.

 Living with Batten disease is challenging for both patients and their caregivers.
 Treatment, diet, and lifestyle changes, as well as support groups, can help in maintaining a higher quality of life.